Offworld trading company: Managing expectations walkthrough

 - You can get a hacker array but for a new player timing the market is tough, even with the hacker array.
 I just used mine to short power when I was selling loads of it as it auto-sells so I don’t have to pay much attention.

 - I tended to buy shares of my own stock only when I saw the buyout warning from a competitor.
 It’s a red percentage that sits next to their listing on the right hand side.
-This saves your cashflow.
+This saves your cashflow as it’s a tough map.

 - Don’t let debt get over $100K, it starts to spiral down from there.

 - It seems the AI very rarely uses Mules, so they are relatively cheap.
-Use a mule mid-late game to pick up some silicon or carbon if that fits in with your strategy, remember they take time to run up and down the map.
+Use a mule mid-late game to pick up some silicon or carbon if that fits in with your strategy, remember they take time to run up and down the map (and cost fuel).

 OK I hope that’s been helpful!
 Good luck to anyone who reads this guide.